tangentyh/notes-of-tan/javaNotes.md

      ```
      - `Class<? extends Annotation> value` — a container annotation that holds the repeated annotations in an array

-1. for resource managing (deprecated from JDK 9 and removed from JDK 11, available in Maven)
+1. for java EE resource managing (deprecated from JDK 9 and removed from JDK 11, available in Maven)
    - `@javax.annotation.PostConstruct` — used on a method that needs to be executed after dependency injection is done
      ```java
      @Documented